siliconmeadow/kraken/README.txt

   https://drupal.org/documentation/install/modules-themes/modules-7
   for further information.

- * Install the kraken-php library from https://github.com/kraken-io/kraken-php.
+ * Install the kraken-php library.
+The easiest method is to use 'drush kraken'.
+  If you don't have access to drush then you need to get the kraken-php library from https://github.com/kraken-io/kraken-php.
 Copying the whole of the kraken-php library into /sites/all/libraries is sufficient.
 The absolute requirement is that the file called 'Kraken.php' is available at /sites/all/libraries/kraken-php/lib/.

 CONFIGURATION
 =============